MdAbuNafeeIbnaZahid/VehicleData-AMAG/README.md

 # VehicleData-AMAG

+# How to run it
+Download the repo.
+1. You need python3 for running the repo.
+2. Run `pip install -r requirement.txt`
+3. Modify / Write your input function inside the file `./framework/input_function.py`.
+And change the line from `input_function = len_is_69` to `input_function = your_input_function`
+4. Run `python3 ./main.py ./path_to_your_data_file`

 # Assumptions
 1. It's written that filter just takes an input function.
-For example length, which returns an int.
+For example it takes length, which returns an int.
 ```
 def length(trajectory):
   return len(trajectory)